dstotijn/hetty/README.md

 ### Docker

 A Docker image is available on Docker Hub: [`dstotijn/hetty`](https://hub.docker.com/r/dstotijn/hetty).
-For persistent storage of CA certificates and project databases, mount a volume:
+For persistent storage of CA certificates and projects database, mount a volume:

 ```
 $ mkdir -p $HOME/.hetty